The following policy is effective for travel after January 1, 2020.

 - results (details of significant accomplishments, including achievement of strategic outcomes as they relate to the GoA’s International Strategy)

-- entire delegation list (noted in the pre-mission news release) naming the elected officials and Premier’s/Ministers’ office staff as well as listing the number of GoA staff accompanying (e.g., two staff, two security) and advance mission staff
+- entire delegation list (noted in the pre-mission news release) naming the elected officials and Premier’s/Ministers’ office staff as well as listing the number of GoA staff accompanying (e.g., 2 staff) and advance mission staff

 - International travel expenses will include costs for the following when accompanying the Premier, Minister or MLA :